-The Company's presentation currency is the Canadian dollar, and the functional currency of AGUS was the US dollar until June 30, 2022 and functionally Canadian thereafter.
+The Company's functional and presentation currency is the Canadian dollar.
 The Company is exposed to the currency risk related to the fluctuation of foreign exchange rates in its US subsidiary.
 The Company also has certain assets and liabilities denoted in US dollars.
 A significant change in the currency exchange rates between the Canadian dollar relative to the US dollar could have an effect on the Company's results of operations, financial position and/or cash flows.
 The Company has not hedged its exposure to currency fluctuations.